4site-interactive-studios/en-standalone-iframe-resizer/README.md

 This repository contains a robust, dependency-free vanilla JavaScript solution for embedding content via iframes.
 These scripts handle the complex communication required to make iframes responsive to their content's height, manage page navigation, and provide a seamless user experience.

-## Live Demo
+## Live Demo and Recording

-Check out the interactive demo on CodePen: [Dynamic iFrame Resizer Demo](https://codepen.io/4SiteStudios/pen/MYKRgEe)
+Check out the interactive demo on CodePen: [Dynamic iFrame Resizer Demo](https://codepen.io/4SiteStudios/pen/MYKRgEe) / [Recording](https://cln.sh/CzdcB4S2)

 ## The Problem